 Ien van Duijnhoven

 I am an independent team player and I like to build.
-I have secured this independence through being an entrepreneur.
-In addition, I like co-operating.
-With many colleagues and clients for many years.
+I have secured this independence by being an entrepreneur.
+In addition, I like co-operating – with many colleagues and clients for many years.

-My quest to ‘what moves me and what moves you’ led me to Gestalt; aware and connected.
-In 2005 I completed my MSc at the Middlesex University in London.
+My quest to "what moves me and what moves you" led me to Gestalt.
+In 2005, I completed my MSc at Middlesex University in London.

 These insights into human nature made me move to my new profession, facilitator and coach on the topic of leadership: personal mastery, managerial leadership and now towards new ways of taking and giving "the lead."